ashiqsultan/multiple-lambda-in-single-api-gateway/README.md

 ## Instructions
 * Create new API Gateway in AWS console.
-* Note down API ID and Resourse ID
+* You can find the API ID and Resourse ID on top of the API Gateway screen
-* The ID next to the API name is the API ID(jte3ap5vzd).
+* The ID next to the API name is the API ID(q46soknj3c).
-* The ID right of the ‘Resource’ is the root resourceID(63l279u23l).
+* The ID right of the ‘Resource’ is the root resourceID(uuni865ulk).